h3abionet/h3avarcall/README.md

 ### 2.2.
 Read Trimming (optional):<br/>
 After performing the QC of your fastq files, you have an idea about the quality of your reads: some of your reads might not be of a very good quality or the quality might drop at some positions (near the begining or end of reads) across all reads and this requires to clean up your library to minimize biaises in your analysis by filtering poor quality reads and/or trim poor quality bases from our samples.
 Trimmomatic is the trimming tool that has been used here. <br/>
-For more information about reads preprocessing, check the [H3ABionet SOPs pages](https://h3abionet.github.io/H3ABionet-SOPs/Variant-Calling#phase-1-preprocessing-of-the-raw-reads). <br/>
+For more information about reads preprocessing, check this [page](https://h3abionet.github.io/H3ABionet-SOPs/Variant-Calling#phase-1-preprocessing-of-the-raw-reads). <br/>
 To run the trimming step of the `h3avarcall` pipeline, you can use this command:
 ```bash
 nextflow run main.nf -profile slurm --mode do.ReadTrimming
 ```

 ### 2.3.
 Read Alignment<br/>
 Once you have good raw sequences quality, the next step is to map your reads to a reference genome to determine where in the genome the reads originated from.
 The mapper used in this workflow is BWA.

-Can be run with `--from do.ReadTrimming` or `--from do.QC` depending on whether these step were run!
+Can be run with `--from do.ReadTrimming` or `--from do.QC` depending on whether these steps were run!
 ```bash
 nextflow run main.nf -profile slurm --mode do.ReadAlignment
 ```